 Careers Offer

-At Norton College, Careers Advice is a fundamental part of college life and is built into all subject areas.
+At Norton College Worcester, Careers Advice is a fundamental part of college life and is supported into all subject areas.
 In each area the staff share career related information across their subjects and encourage students to follow their career aspirations.

 Within the careers strategy we follow the Gatsby Benchmarks that are considered the recognised standard for careers guidance in education.
 The careers programme is overseen by our Level 7 Careers Lead alongside our PSHE department.